ypid/fdeunlock/docs/related_projects.rst

 Mandos has very similar goals as FDEunlock but both address different uses cases.
 The key difference is the server/client model.
 With Mandos you have one or more Mandos servers providing keys to hosts.
 The hosts initiate the request for a key.
-They find Mandos server either by configured IP address or using Avahi_.
+They find the Mandos server either by configured IP address or using Avahi_.

 On the other hand, FDEunlock works the other way around.
 FDEunlock is started by the user to initiate a connection to the host.